JASSCodingCollective/JassMainSite/README.md

 # JassMainSite
-Main For The Coding Collective, Access To All Projects
+Main For The Coding Collective, Access To All Projects.

+# Written In HTML, Java Script, CSS